STATE BASKETBALL TOURNAMENT: Community encouraged to line highway for Raider escort March 16

-The community is invited and encouraged to send off the CHS Red Raider basketball team on its way to the state tournament next Wednesday (March 16, 2022).
+The community is invited and encouraged to send off the CHS Red Raider basketball team on its way to the state tournament Wednesday morning (March 16, 2022).

 The Raiders will be leaving Coffee County High School from the bus loading zone and get a police escort down McMinnville Highway (State Hwy.
 55), past Raider Academy to Interstate-24 Westbound.